poojasingh09/renaming_images/README.md

 edits to make:
 make sure you change the path and out path and edit the image extension
+# Set the path to the folder containing the pictures
+path = r'./28.9.22_wakhangarapoint'

+# Set the path to the output folder
+output_path = r'./28.9.22_wakhangarapoint_out'

 what the code does:
 this python script identifies fishec identity number in the photo and renames the photo using that number